aminjam/hipops/README.md

 #hipops
 **Docker Orchestration Configuration**

-hipops is intended to help with the configuration of your servers running [Docker](https://github.com/docker/docker) containers, whether it's local or remote.
+hipops is an agentless orchestration configuration tool for servers running [Docker](https://github.com/docker/docker) containers, whether it's local or remote.
 It's a JSON-based configuration of your environments.
 I created hipops as a wrapper around the popular orchestration tool, [ansible](https://github.com/ansible/ansible), for ease of use.
 Ansible Playbooks are powerful for managing configurations and deployments for the remote machines or local VMs.
-When it comes to docker deployments in Playbooks, hipops will allow you to orchestrate your servers with a configuration template locally in VMs and then remotely to AWS or other providers. .
+When it comes to docker deployments in Playbooks, hipops will allow you to orchestrate the cluster of your servers (`CoreOS`, `ubuntu`, etc...) with a configuration template locally in VMs and then remotely to AWS or other providers. `hipops` works with [CoreOS](https://CoreOS.com/), [ubuntu](http://www.ubuntu.com/), and other linux servers.

 ##Concept
 The idea behind `hipops` configuration is to define a series of `apps` and re-use them in `playbooks`, so you just focus on the orchestration of your containers, whether across different physical hosts or the same host.
 Here is a sample configuration for `hipops`: